nchahare/cv/README.md

 Thesis: **Design and fabrication of miniature shear device for cell mechanics**

-- Designed a cost effective system capable of applying uniform shear on culture cells along with real time visualization using fluorescence microscopy (microscope mountable).
+- Designed a cost effective system capable of applying uniform shear on culture cells along with real time visualization using fluorescence microscopy.
+- Implemented trajectory generation filter based control system in the shear device electronics using MATLAB and Arduino programming.
 - Calibrated the device using fluorescence microscopy and traction force microscopy to test for uniform shear flow conditions.
-Implemented trajectory generation filter based control system in the shear device electronics using MATLAB and Arduino programming

 **Finite element analysis of coffee white stem borer (CWSB) mandible**